psf/request-for/2019-Q1-PyPI/RFI.md

 Accessibility:

-* Any backend features required to support making the codebase [WCAG 2.0 AA](https://www.w3.org/WAI/intro/wcag) compliant.
+* Implment backend features required to support making the codebase [WCAG 2.0 AA](https://www.w3.org/WAI/intro/wcag) compliant.

 Localization:

-* Implementing localization and internationalization features
+* Implement localization and internationalization features
 * Choosing a localization framework compatible with [Pyramid](https://trypyramid.com/) and integrating it into our application
 * Replacing hardcoded English messages with localized messages in browser and email templates
-* Configuring integration with [Transifex](https://www.transifex.com/) or another localization platform
+* Implementing integration with [Transifex](https://www.transifex.com/) or another localization platform

 ## Estimated Budgets and Caps

 Budgets and Caps are provided to help contractors in preparing their proposals.
-Budgets are estimates created during the formation of our proposal to Open Technology Fund and Caps are based on the commitment that we have received.
+Budgets are estimates created during the formation of our proposal to Open Technology Fund and Caps are based on the funding commitment that we have received.

 Caps are provided so that it is understood that some features may require more funds than our estimated Budget.
 Proposals may go over Budget up to the Cap for one feature but fall under Budget for another.